garrandall/popular-music-data/tracks/east-side-rendezvous-frost.md

 Got them hynas at the hotel and they can't stand it
 I got that sexual healing on them
 36-double-deuce-36 and I'm feeling on them
-Ooh-eee, I see, she got it going on like a true Miss G But I'm a stay true P-I-M-P from the eastside
+Oh-ee, I see, she got it going on like a true Miss G But I'm a stay true P-I-M-P from the eastside